DuckieTV/SceneNameExceptions/README.md

 ------------------
 ## List directory:
 - TraktSceneDateExceptions.json contains trakt_id of series on the scene that use a date scheme instead of the usual SxxExx.
-- SceneDateExceptions.json same as above but with tvdb_id as used by Dtv Nightly up to version 202101312304.
+- SceneDateExceptions.json same as above but with tvdb_id as used by older Dtv Nightly up to version 202101312304 (Jan 31st 2021).
 - TraktSceneNameExceptions.json contains trakt_id of series that use a different title to that provided by Trakt.tv.
-- SceneNameExceptions.json same as above but with tvdb_id as used by Dtv Nightly up to version 202101312304.
+- SceneNameExceptions.json same as above but with tvdb_id as used by older Dtv Nightly up to version 202101312304 (Jan 31st 2021).
-- TraktidTvdbidXrefComplete.json A complete Xref of Trakt_id vs Tvdb_id, as extracted from Trakt.tv series records that have a tvdb_id, and manually supplemented by additional thetvdb lookups, for those Trakt.tv series records that are missing tvdb_ids.
-Created in case Trakt.tv decide to drop tvdb_id altogether.
-Currently not used by Dtv.
 - TraktidTvdbidXref.json contains manually curated Trakt_id vs tvdb_id, via a manual thetvdb lookup for those Trakt.tv series records that are missing tvdb_ids.
+These are mostly Foreign Language series (from NLD, DEU, CHN, KOR, JPN, TUR, RUS, IND, ESP, etc, and +18 rated series that TVDB refuses, such as Hentai or 3X).